AbhiAgarwal/reading/ai/README.md

 ### Philosophy of Artificial Intelligence

+- David Hilbert: "can all of mathematical reasoning be formalized?"
+	- His question was answered by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.
 - Weak AI hypothesis: the position in philosophy of artificial intelligence that machines can demonstrate intelligence, but do not necessarily have a mind, mental states or consciousness.
 - Strong AI: "solved the venerable mind/body problem, explaining how a system composed of matter can have the properties of mind."
 (Herbert A. Simon)
 - Artificial brain